 Previous research has shown the risks of not acting – in India hundreds of millions of people could be at risk of lethal heat waves, billions of dollars of increased damages from floods could result in Ho Chi Minh City, and homes in Florida could be devalued by $30 billion to $80 billion, among the possible consequences.

 “The impacts of the climate crisis are already being felt across the world’s cities and mayors are taking the urgent steps needed to prepare for a rapidly heating world,” said Mark Watts, Executive Director, C40 Cities.
 “The ‘Focused Adaptation’ research released today by C40 and McKinsey will help mayors and city leaders to make better decisions on where to focus investments and which projects to prioritise.
 That will ultimately mean city residents are safer, healthier and better prepared for the future.”

-The report released today builds on previous research from McKinsey and C40 Cities, which analyzed the biggest opportunities for cities to accelerate the reduction of their carbon emissions.
+The report released today builds on 1.6 billion, which analyzed the biggest opportunities for cities to accelerate the reduction of their carbon emissions.

 In addition to outlining high potential actions, Focused Adaptation includes recommendations for how cities can implement these actions, outlining steps to develop a climate-resilience plan and five principles that should inform the plan.
-The complete Focused Adaptation report, including detailed findings, specific case studies and recommendations for change, is available here.
+Read the Focused Adaptation report for further details on the findings, specific case studies and recommendations for change.